egatlin1/EGatlin1.github.io/index.md

 # About me

-I am graduate student from Northwest Vista College in San Antonio with an AAS degree in video game programming.
+I am a programming tutor and graduate student from Northwest Vista College in San Antonio with an AAS degree in video game programming.
 I have always had a passion for technology, video games, and programming and want to put my knowlegde and skill to use to help bring video games to the future.

 # Education